Slack IPO dares investors to bet company can stop hemorrhaging red ink

 Because love is blind.
 And people, probably including the humans on Wall Street, love Slack.
 So a big-first day will involve a lot of emotional investing and a desire to be in on the hot thing that everyone is talking about.

-It’s the longer term fuzziness in Slack’s business modle. that should worry investors.
+It’s the longer-term fuzziness in Slack’s business model that should worry investors.
 But don’t bet on it.